-SECTION 7 During the Catastrophic Coverage Stage, the plan pays the full cost for your covered Part D drugs
+SECTION 6 During the Catastrophic Coverage Stage, you pay nothing for your covered Part D drugs

-You qualify for catastrophic coverage once your Medicare out-of-pocket (also known as TrOOP) costs reach \$8,000 for the year.
+You qualify for catastrophic coverage once your Medicare out-of-pocket (also known as TrOOP) costs reach \$2,000 for the year.

-During the Catastrophic Coverage stage, you will have no copayment for drugs that are on the SilverScript formulary.
+During the Catastrophic Coverage stage, you will have no copayment for covered drugs.